How do house and land packages work?

 What are house and land packages?

-Buyers can select a plot and a home design that fits it perfectly.
+House and land packages streamline the home building process.
+Instead of purchasing land and then seeking a builder, buyers choose a block and a home design that fits it perfectly.
 With a single transaction, they can secure both the land and the construction of their new home.

 What is the difference between a house and land package and buying off-plan?

-While house and land packages are a package deal, when buyers purchase the plot of land and the home that will be built on it simultaneously, buying “off the plan” or “off plan” is more of a leap of faith.
+House and land packages are a package deal, when buyers purchase the plot of land and the home that will be built on it simultaneously, buying “off the plan” or “off plan” is more of a leap of faith.
 It means buying a home based on architectural plans.

 A house and land package will usually involve two contracts - one for the house and the other for the land - while the off-plan means a single contract.
 House and land packages will also offer buyers some customisation options.